EricWay1024/Homological-Algebra-Notes/top.typ

   g(2 t_1 -1, t_2, ..., t_n) quad &t_1 >= 1/2
 ) $

-Notice we are doing operations on the equivalent classes, so it is really
+Notice we are doing operations on the equivalence classes, so it is really
 $ [f] + [g] = [f+ g] $

 #align(center,image("imgs/2023-10-31-21-53-40.png",width:30%))